QIWI-API/qiwipay-docs/qiwipay_en.html.md

 By default, for each new RSP a `merchant_site` record is created in QIWI PAY service in test environment only.
 You can ask your support manager to transfer any of your  `merchant_site` to test environment, or add new `merchant_site` in test environment.

-* To make tests for payment operations, you may use any card number corresponded to Luhn algorithm.
+* To make tests for payment operations, you may use any card number satisfying to Luhn algorithm.
-* In test environment, you may use only ruble (643 code) for the currency.
+* In test environment, you may use only ruble (`643` code) for the `currency` parameter.
-* CVV in testing mode may be arbitrary (3 digits).
+* CVV for payments in test environment may be arbitrary (any 3 digits).

 Use [production URLs](#urls) for sending test requests.